jncc/datahub/README.md

 -----------
 Created in .NET Core v2.1.4.
 Should work on any platform with .NET Core installed.

-There is a solution file but it's not linked up to any projects yet.
-There is a single project called Datahub.Web which is an ASP.NET Core Razor web app.
+There is a solution file with a single project called Datahub.Web, which is an ASP.NET Core Razor web app.
+It's important to make sure you're in the correct project directory when you're using the command line:

+    cd ./Datahub.Web

-To restore local packages:
+To restore local packages (equivalent to `npm install`):

     dotnet restore

-To run locally:
+To run locally (with a `watch` for recompilation on save):

-    dotnet run
+    dotnet watch run

 Open a browser at http://localhost:5000/

+To add packages, e.g.

+    dotnet add package Newtonsoft.Json

 Deployment
 ----------